 This information applies to pages in the CSUN template system.Windows-press ALT + an access key.
 Macintosh-press CTRL + an access key.

-Please note that it may take some time for the classes that you take overseas to be transferred to your CSUN transcript.
+It may take some time for the classes that you take overseas to be transferred to your CSUN transcript.
 Therefore, please check the timeframe with the overseas institution.
 This is especially important if an academic advisor has confirmed that one or more of the courses that you take overseas will count as a pre-requisite for a class you plan to enroll in the following semester.
 Likewise, if you plan to graduate within six months of returning from studying overseas, please be aware that it can take some time for your courses to be transferred.
 This may delay your graduation.

 If you want to know where you stand with transferrable GE's before you depart for their exchange, complete a Pre-Arranged Credit for International Scholars form.
 This form must be completed in full and returned to the International Admissions office prior to your departure.